-The focus of topics and outcomes for each group will vary based on the needs and interests of those participating in that SIG.
-For more information, please contact the SIG hosts below to be added to the SIG mailing list/listserv.
+The format of each group, focus of topics, and group outcomes will vary based on the needs and interests of those participating in that SIG.
+For more information, please contact the SIG hosts below to be added to the SIG mailing list/listserv and their meeting schedule.

-Don't See Your Professional Field or Topic Represented Below?
+Don't See Your Professional Field or an Important Topic Represented Below?

-If you would like to help support the creation of a SIG for your professional area, please contact Emily Rusnak, FASD Collaborative Project Manager, at email@example.com.
+If you would like to help support the creation of a SIG for your professional area or a topic of interest for the field, please contact Emily Rusnak, FASD Collaborative Project Executive Director at firstname.lastname@example.org.

 Housing and Supports for Adults with FASD SIG